 The Complete Chile Pepper Book, By Dave DeWitt & Paul W. Bosland #8862

 Written by two preeminent pepper authorities, this book is described as a gardener's guide to choosing, growing, preserving, and cooking chile peppers.
 It is really so much more, as these authors lend a wealth of knowledge about chiles that delves deeply into the subject.
 Among the book's highlights are profiles of the 100 most popular varieties, capsicum cultivation, post-harvest processing, plus 85 chile pepper recipes.
 Expect to be fascinated, informed, and entertained well beyond the price of the book.
-Hardcover, full color throughout.
+Full color throughout.
 336 pages.

 Great Salsa Book by Mark Miller #8742

 This is the definitive salsa cookbook written by a famous chef and restaurant owner.
 It features more than 100 delicious salsas using combinations of tomatoes, chile peppers, tomatillos, fruit, beans, corn, and other healthful ingredients.
 Each recipe is accompanied by a full color photograph, a heat scale, and serving suggestions.
 These very tempting and creative recipes are certain to enliven your meals and help you make the most of your garden harvests.
 148 pages.

 Grow Cook Eat, By Willi Galloway #8918

 This full circle book is a great gardening guide that takes you through the cycle from planting a seed in the soil to sitting down to a meal prepared with your own vegetables.
 Included are the fundamentals of planting, how to grow and harvest 50 different vegetables and herbs, and an easy and enticing recipe for each one.
 Beautiful color photographs throughout the book are inspirational and the author’s advice on each crop is easy to understand and clearly drawn from her own